mathewpwheatley/module-3-project-vision-board-backend/README.md

 3. Now, via a terminal interface navigate to install_directory/backend.
 From this location execute ``bundle install`` to install all other required ruby gems.
 This should allow you to explore all functionality of the application.

 # Running:
+1. Make sure you've installed the frontend repo (located here: https://github.com/ckaiser258/module-3-project-vision-board-frontend/) and followed the installation/running instructions.
-To start hosting the local server navigate to install_directory/backend via a terminal interface and then execute rails s.
-Next, from your Google Chrome browser navigate to your install_directory/frontend/index.html.
-At this point the application will load and all functionality will be available.
+2. To start hosting the local server, navigate to install_directory/backend via a terminal interface and then execute rails s.

 # License: